Bigg Boss Kannada 7: Kuri Prathap's Remuneration Is Quite Impressive! Is He One Of The Highest-Paid?

 Comedian Kuri Prathap gained recognition with his appearance on television shows such as Kurigalu Saar Kurigalu and Majaa Talkies.
 He has also acted in a couple of films.

-According to FilmiBeat reports, he is getting paid RS 25,000 per episode of Bigg Boss Kannada 7.
+According to FilmiBeat reports, he is getting paid Rs 25,000 per episode of Bigg Boss Kannada 7.

 Will Walk Out With A Huge Sum!